 But I do, in fact, have a place in mind for you.
-Several years ago, when I was inspecting villas in Tuscany with Mara Solomon, now my Trusted Travel Expert for Large Italian Villas, she showed me a rambling property called Ca di Pesa that is actually an historic borgo (medieval village).
+Several years ago, when I was in Tuscany I was shown a rambling property called Ca di Pesa that is actually an historic borgo (medieval village).
 I’ve remembered it since because it struck that unusual note of being sophisticated enough for adults (it’s got a wine cellar where you can dine by candelight, for instance, not to mention a cinema and a bocce court), while also kid-friendly enough for tots (it’s got plenty of flat lawn and a freshwater pool with a child-friendly gate).
 It’s in an ideal central location amid the vineyards and olive groves of Chianti, near the charming town of Panzano, halfway between Florence and Siena.
 And it fits 18.

 Two caveats: First, a lot of people who rent homes in Tuscany like to be able to walk into town, and while it’s only a five-minute drive to town, it’s a 3.6-mile walk—and not on a charming country path but just on the regular road.
 Second, the price tag is high, so it helps if you can fill the house.
 (Maybe you can scrounge up two more family members to make your group 20?)
 The price in May is $22,500 for the week—which sounds exorbitant until you do the math and realize it translates to $161 per person per night and includes a concierge and a welcome dinner.